Key Takeaways

 Why?
 Because Policy Without Proximity Is Dangerous.

+Unless you are currently or previously systems-impacted, you shouldn’t get to vote on whether to lock people up for life without ever looking those people in the eye.
 You shouldn’t get to decide how much money a prison gets for healthcare or mental health without seeing the prison medical wing that’s running on duct tape and prayers.

 The disconnect is palpable.
 We hear it in committee hearings and press conferences: politicians speak in statistics, but rarely lived reality.